 MINIMISE DISTRACTIONS – It kind of goes without saying that distractions are the bane of the home worker.
 That brand new game is sat on your console just a few paces away.
 What’s the latest news on social media?
 There’s a few things you can do to curb these external forces.
 Using incognito or private windows on your web browser can stop you getting side-tracked!
 Searches won’t autocomplete and your login details for sites won’t be stored.
 That means a suggested autocomplete in Google Chrome can’t side-track your afternoon.
 You also need to make sure you have your own space.

 You might have a partner and children, and it’s great to want to spend time with them, but you need to allow yourself space to work.
 Friends and family need to understand that just because you’re at home, it doesn’t mean you’re ‘off’.
 That doesn’t mean you can’t do your work on the sofa or in bed, but laying the foundation of the divide between work and home will make your day run much more smoothly.
 If you’re able, try working with music on.
 Film, TV and video game soundtracks without lyrics have been scientifically proven to keep you motivated!

 We hope these tips help!
-During this time to look after yourself, stay safe and keep on top of your mental health.
+During this time please do look after yourself, stay safe, and keep on top of your mental health.
 You’ve got this!
-Please feel free to share your own home hacks with us on social.
-Follow us on Twitter, Instagram, Facebook and LinkedIn.
+Please feel free to share your own work from home hacks with us on social.
+Follow us on Twitter, Instagram, Facebook, and LinkedIn.